canonical/spark-k8s-bundle/README.md

 Charmed Apache Spark bundle as well as [Client tools snap for Apache Spark](https://snapcraft.io/spark-client) and [spark8t](https://github.com/canonical/spark-k8s-toolkit-py) form the Charmed Apache Spark solution that makes operating Apache Spark workloads on Kubernetes seamless, secure, and production-ready.

-This repository contains relevant artifacts for deploying and testing the Charmed Apache Spark bundle in the following directories:
+This repository contains relevant artifacts for deploying and testing Charmed Apache Spark:

 * [python](./python) — contains the `spark-test` package that provides  utilities and fixtures to easily implement Charmed Apache Spark tests.
 Find more information in its [readme file](./python/README.md)
 * [releases](./releases) — contains the artifacts for the different channels, supporting the following backends:
   * [yaml](./releases/3.4/yaml) — using Juju YAML bundles to easily deploy Charmed Apache Spark on K8s
   * [terraform](releases/3.4/terraform) — using Terraform scripts to deploy Charmed Apache Spark using the [Juju Terraform provider](https://github.com/juju/terraform-provider-juju)

-The Charmed Apache Spark K8s bundle is also available on [Charmhub](https://charmhub.io/spark-k8s-bundle).
+Charmed Apache Spark bundle is also available on [Charmhub](https://charmhub.io/spark-k8s-bundle).

 ## Requirements